sgibson91/binderhub-deploy/README.md

-# binderhub-deploy
+# Automatically deploy a BinderHub to Microsoft Azure

+[BinderHub](https://binderhub.readthedocs.io/en/latest/index.html) is a cloud-based, multi-server technology used for hosting repoducible computing environments and interactive Jupyter Notebooks.

-A set of scripts to automatically deploy a [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html) onto [Microsoft Azure](https://azure.microsoft.com/en-gb/) and connect a [DockerHub](https://hub.docker.com/) container registry.
+This repo contains a set of scripts to automatically deploy a BinderHub onto [Microsoft Azure](https://azure.microsoft.com/en-gb/) and connect a [DockerHub](https://hub.docker.com/) container registry.

-This repo is based on the following set of deploy scripts for Google Cloud: [nicain/binder-deploy](https://github.com/nicain/binder-deploy)
+This repo is based on the following set of deployment scripts for Google Cloud: [nicain/binder-deploy](https://github.com/nicain/binder-deploy)

 **List of scripts:**
 * [**logs.sh**](#logs.sh)